 How do you impress the applicant tracking system or AI?
-These days, many companies are using AI and Applicant Tracking Systems (ATS) to help with their hiring processes.
-These systems, sometimes called ‘resume reading robots,’ are designed to sift through a large number of applications, especially when there are hundreds of applications for one job.
-Even if you’re well qualified, you still need to make sure your resume catches the attention of these systems.
-Here are some practical tips to help your resume get past the ATS and into the hands of a recruiter.
+These days, many companies use AI and Applicant Tracking Systems (ATS) to run their hiring processes.
+These systems, sometimes called ‘resume reading robots,’ sift through large numbers of applications, especially when hundreds arrive for one job.
+Even if you’re well qualified, you still need to make sure your resume catches the system’s attention.
+With that in mind, here are some practical tips to help your resume get past the ATS and land in a recruiter’s hands.

-Job Boards use ATS to spot candidates who fit the job requirements best among all the applications they receive.
-This approach helps companies quickly sort through resumes while keeping costs down.
-The ATS scans for specific information and organises it in a way that’s easy to read.
-It categorises applicants based on how closely their resumes match the job description.
+In fact, job boards use ATS to spot candidates who best fit job requirements among all the applications they receive.
+This approach lets companies quickly sort resumes while keeping costs down.
+The ATS scans for specific information and organises it for easy reading.
+As a result, it categorises applicants based on how closely their resumes match the job description.

-To improve your chances of landing an interview, it’s important to know how to tailor your resume for these systems.
+To improve your chances, tailor your resume for these systems.
 Here are our straightforward tips for creating a resume that stands out to both the ATS and potential employers:

 Use Simple Language

-Keep your language clear and straightforward.
+First, keep your language clear and straightforward.
 Avoid fancy words that might confuse the ATS.
-This doesn’t mean you need to oversimplify but stick to terms that are relevant to the job.
-For example, instead of saying “Managing client expectations verbally,” just say “Answering high volume calls.”
-This kind of clarity will work better with the system.
+This doesn’t mean oversimplifying — just stick to terms relevant to the job.
+For example, instead of writing “Managing client expectations verbally,” write “Answering high volume calls.”
+Clear phrasing works better with the system.

 Avoid Abbreviations

-Most ATS systems don’t recognise abbreviations, which can lead to important details getting lost.
-While some abbreviations might make sense to you, they might not be understood by the system or the recruiter reading your resume.
-Always use full phrases instead of short forms.
+Secondly, most ATS programs don’t recognise abbreviations and may miss important details.
+While some short forms make sense to you, the system or the recruiter reading your resume might not understand them.
+Therefore, always use full phrases instead of abbreviations.

 Use Relevant Keywords

-ATS systems compare your resume to the job description, looking for specific keywords delineated in the job description.
-To improve your chances of getting noticed, make sure you use similar language in your resume.
-Incorporating keywords that reflect your skills and match those in the job ad will help you rank higher.
+Next, remember that ATS compares your resume to the job description and looks for specific keywords.
+Improve your chances by using similar language in your resume.
+Incorporate keywords that reflect your skills and match those in the job ad to help you rank higher.

 Use Standard Section Headings

-ATS systems use headings to navigate through resumes and organise information correctly.
+In addition, ATS relies on headings to navigate resumes and organise information correctly.
 Use simple headers like “Education,” “Contact Information,” “Skills,” and “Work Experience.”
 This makes it easier for the system to read your information.

 Include a Skills Section

-Having a dedicated skills section is helpful for listing relevant keywords and showcasing abilities that may not fit into other sections.
-Highlight key skills you want to bring to the job and provide a bit of detail; for example, instead of just saying “Accounts Payable,” write “Accounts Payable – high volume processing using SAP software.”
+Another useful step is to add a dedicated skills section to list relevant keywords and showcase abilities that don’t fit into other sections.
+Highlight key skills you want to bring to the job and provide a bit of detail.
+For instance, instead of just writing “Accounts Payable,” write “Accounts Payable – high volume processing using SAP software.”

 Mention Referrals

-If you’re filling out an online application, there might be a spot to include referral names or indicate if you know someone at the company.
-Adding a referral can give you a leg up, so make sure to take advantage of this opportunity if it applies.
+Also, when you fill out an online application, look for a spot to include referral names or indicate if you know someone at the company.
+Adding a referral can give you a leg up, so take advantage of this opportunity if it applies.

 Submit the Right File Type

-Make sure you send your resume in the format requested in the job description.
-Many ATS systems work better with Word Document (.docx) files rather than PDFs, so keep that in mind.
-If you’re worried about someone changing your document, consider saving it as read-only.
+Finally, send your resume in the format requested in the job description.
+Many ATS systems read Word Document (.docx) files more effectively than PDFs.
+If you’re worried about someone changing your document, save it as read-only.

 Formatting Tips